 - The developers evaluated the exclusion criteria by comparing the differences in the number of patients with and without excluding age greater than or equal to 75, nursing home patients, hospice patients, and dementia patients.
-The developer noted that they do not exclude patients from dialysis practitioner groups with fewer than 11 attributed events. - The developer reported that the number of patients before exclusions was 3,561,019 and after exclusions it was 2,541,229; 28.6 percent of patients were excluded. - The developer also reported the following frequencies for each excluded variable: - Age greater than or equal to 75 766,648 patient months (21.5 percent) - Nursing home from CMS-2728 26,618 patient months (0.8 percent) - Nursing home from nursing home history file 302,227 patient months (8.5 percent) - Hospice 14,581 patient months (0.4 percent) - Dementia-152,951 patient months (4.3 percent) - Overall measure scores were changed moderately by the exclusions. - The average waitlisting percentage increased from 9.0 percent before exclusions to 12.3 percent after exclusions. - The developer stated that though performance scores are moderately affected by exclusions, practitioner group performance rankings are minimally affected.
-The developer deemed the exclusions as important as they represent a group of patients highly unlikely to be suitable for transplant waitlisting.
-The developer also noted that there is fair degree of variation in the percentage of patients excluded across practitioner groups.
-Lastly, the developer notes that the data to determine exclusions is readily available and therefore adds no additional burden.
+The developer noted that they do not exclude patients from dialysis practitioner groups with fewer than 11 attributed events. - The developer reported that the number of patients before exclusions was 3,561,019 and after exclusions it was 2,541,229; 28.6 percent of patients were excluded. - The developer also reported the following frequencies for each excluded variable

+Patients >= 75 years old-766,648 patient months (21.5 percent)

+Nursing home patients from CMS 2728-26,618 patient months (0.8 percent)

+Nursing home patients from nursing home history file-302,227 patient months (8.5 percent)

+Hospice patients-14,581 patient months (0.4 percent)

+Dementia patients-152,951 patient months (4.3 percent)

+• Overall measure scores were changed moderately by the exclusions.

+The average waitlisting percentage increased from 14.2 percent before exclusions to 19.1 percent after exclusions.